 But this requires careful research and shrewd planning to ensure you put your best foot forward and avoid your dreams ending in failure.
 Creating a detailed business plan will give you a good insight into whether or not your street food idea is worth taking forward.
 Here we explore the profitability, or otherwise, of starting your own food truck business.

-If you are thinking of investing in a food truck, this article takes you through the following:
+If you are thinking of investing in a food truck, this article takes you through some of the most important questions.

 Why invest in a food truck business?